Content Marketing for Startups: A Budget-Friendly Strategy That Actually Works

 - Guest post pitches

-48% of social media marketers already share repurposed content across platforms.
+About half of social media marketers share repurposed content across platforms.
 You should too.

 Each derivative piece drives back to the pillar.
 The pillar captures organic search traffic.
 The system compounds.